etharrra/logger/README.md

 ### Constructor

-The constructor is private to enforce the Singleton pattern.
+The constructor is private to enforce the <b>Singleton pattern</b> ensuring a single instance of the Logger class for consistent and efficient logging.
 It initializes the logger with a specified log level.

 ### Methods